bfelegi1/starter-hugo-academic/content/progress/upward/index.md

 ---
-title: "The War on Poverty and Higher Education Access: Educational Attainment and Intergenerational Effects of Upward Bound "
+title: "The War on Poverty and Higher Education Access: Educational Attainment and Intergenerational Effects of Upward Bound"
 authors:
 - admin
 - Chloe Gibbs